tedhag/euler/clojure/rest-euler/README.md

 ## Usage

-The project is set up using Leinigen.
+The project is set up using Leiningen.
 From the root rest-euler directory you can run
 <code>lein ring server {your-decided-port}</code>.
 Then it is possible to run the solutions using the following REST-url-pattern
 <code>localhost:{your-decided-port}/uc/{problem-number}</code>.